clinicedc/edc-integrated-care/README.md

-# edc-ncd
+# edc-mbty
-Common classes and utils for NCDs
+Common classes and utils for morbidities such as HIV, HTN and DM